GenomicsAotearoa/hts_workshop_mpi/docs/level2/45_annotation_kraken2.md

     1. Plasmid sequences
     1. Sequencing and transformation vectors (UniVec)

+    ---

-    For training, we are using a reduced version of this database (`PlusPFP-16`) so that our jobs do not need to queue as long, but the lineages represented in each is the same.
+    For training, we are using a reduced version of this database (`PlusPFP-16`) so that our jobs do not need to queue as long, but the same lineages are represented in this smaller database.

 This makes it a comprehensive database for most purposes, but if you are tring to annotate insect sequences this is not the right database for you.
 For training purposes, a copy of this database can be found at `/nesi/project/nesi03181/phel/databases/` and we also have a copy in our diagnostic workspace.